FrostyX/infra-docs/docs/sops/index.rst

 Below is a table of contents containing all the standard operating procedures for Fedora Infrastructure applications.
-For information on how to write a new standard operating procedure, consult the :ref:`writing-an-sop` guide.
+For information on how to write a new standard operating procedure, consult the guide on :ref:`develop-sops`.

 .. toctree::
    :maxdepth: 2